gokhantaskan/ip-tracker-fm/README.md

 The problems mentioned below can be solved with a little more time and effort, but I'm not going to do it for this project.

 - I created a function to calculate the results card's `height` and set the parent `padding-bottom` to position it accordingly, but it's not ideal.
 I'd appreciate any help on this.
-- NProgress is installed but not showing the progress bar.

 ### Useful resources